github/codeql/docs/codeql/writing-codeql-queries/providing-locations-in-codeql-queries.rst

 -  ``file:///opt/src/my/file.java:1:1:2:1`` denotes the location that starts at the beginning of the file and extends to the first character of the second line (the range is inclusive).
 -  ``file:///opt/src/my/file.java:1:0:1:0`` is taken, by convention, to denote the entire first line of the file.

 By convention, the location of an entire file may also be denoted by a ``file://`` URL without trailing numbers.
 Optionally, the location within a file can be denoted using three numbers to define the start line number, character offset and character length of the location respectively.
-Results of these types are not displayed in LGTM.
+Results of these types are not displayed as code scanning alerts.

 Other types of URL
 ^^^^^^^^^^^^^^^^^^

-The following, less-common types of URL are valid but are not supported by LGTM and will be omitted from any results:
+The following, less-common types of URL are valid but are not interpreted as code scanning alerts and will be omitted from any results:

 -  **HTTP URLs** are supported in some client applications.
 For an example, see the code snippet above.
 -  **Folder URLs** can be useful, for example to provide folder-level metrics.
 They may use a file URL, for example ``file:///opt/src:0:0:0:0``, but they may also start with a scheme of ``folder://``, and no trailing numbers, for example ``folder:///opt/src``.